ErpNetDocs/webclient/layouts-and-views/index.md

 - Responsive Layouts: The web client adjusts layouts to screen size (desktop vs. tablet), but specific responsive behavior is not deeply detailed in documentation.
 - Panel-based design: All layouts are panel-driven, and user roles can control what appears where.

+### 3. Panel - the main components of Layout

+🧱 Panels - The main visual elements used to present data and actions:

+- Form panels – for editing or viewing a single business object
+- Line/row panels – for displaying multiple records (navigators panels)
+- Report panels – for generating and viewing reports (Reports and Ledgers)
+- Web view panels – for embedding custom HTML content
+- Dashboard panels – user-configurable pages combining multiple widgets
+- Side panels - context driven supportive data panels, placed to the right of the central data panel
+- Navigation panel - holds the gates to entities and records
+- App-bar - home of active modules and applications
 ---

 ## Views